MTstateIntroStats/IntroStatTextbook/docs/16-categorical-applications.md

 ::: chapterintro
-In this chapter, we will explore how to conduct statistical inference for categorical variables using the `catstats` pacage in RStudio.
+In this chapter, we will explore how to conduct statistical inference for categorical variables using the `catstats` package in RStudio.
 Review the [Preliminaries](rstudio) Chapter for instructions for installing `catstats`.
 We encourage you to work through the code in this chapter in your own RStudio session.
 :::